jarmokivekas/hotosm-activation-gis-resources/README.md

 1. Mappers should be explicitly instructed to map _outside_ the task area when needed since task are not adjacent.
 Some mappers will obey task the boundary, leaving the areas outside unmapped.
 Especially make sure validators are aware as well.
 2. Project #6061 consisted of 379 tasks spread along two larger rivers.
 For quick results, the project should have been split into at least two smaller projects, one per river.
 That way it would have been faster to produce contiguous areas of validated data.
 For large TM projects it takes a long time to have the entire area mapped and validated so that reliable maps can be created.

-# GIS workflows

-## Estimating the need for further mapping
+## Estimating further landuse mapping need

 Project #6061 had a total of 379 tasks, each corresponding to individual villages, ideally. *Question*: How many have a landuse=residential polygon mapped?